J.D., 1984, Northwestern University School of Law

 B.A., 1980, Duke University

-Ivy Kagan Bierman is a partner at Loeb & Loeb LLP in Los Angeles.
+Ivy Kagan Bierman is a partner at Loeb & Loeb LLP in Los Angeles and Director of the Entertainment Law Track in Miami Law's Graduate Program in Entertainment, Arts and Sports Law.
 Her practice includes the representation of entertainment and related companies in labor, production, distribution, technology and other business matters.
 She handles both transactional and litigation matters for clients.

 Ms. Bierman is one of a select few of Entertainment Industry labor lawyers looked to by film and television production companies, cable networks, distribution companies, film finance companies, Internet and mobile companies, national advertisers and advertising agencies for representation in guild and union matters.
 She regularly counsels entertainment and advertising companies with respect to the SAG-AFTRA, DGA, WGA, AFM, Teamsters and IATSE agreements.
 She also negotiates separate agreements and waivers with the guilds and unions for entertainment and advertising clients.
 She was one of the first attorneys to negotiate interactive and multi-media agreements with the SAG, WGA and DGA.